kzurawel/famicomparty/content/book/03-gettingstarted/index.md

 Newer Mac versions (starting with Catalina) are 64-bit only, and 32-bit software will not run even in a standard WINE install.
 Thankfully, 32-bit Windows programs can be run using the "Crossover" version of WINE, which is able to translate 32-bit code into 64-bit code on the fly.
-Install Crossover via Homebrew (`brew install wine-crossover --no-quarantine`).
+Install Crossover via Homebrew (`brew install --cask gcenx/wine/wine-crossover --no-quarantine`).
 Download NEXXT as above and unzip, then run `wine64 ./NEXXT.exe` in the directory where you unzipped it.